 A flag is a form of temporary sign.
+For regulations pertaining to flagpoles, see Section 16B-7-160.
 Flags are permitted on any lot provided that the following standards are met:

-- (a) The total size of any individual flag is limited to no greater than four (4) feet by six (6) feet (or twenty-four (24) square feet in total size). - (b) Permitted flags: - (1) A flag must be attached to a mounted flagpole withing the buildable area of the lot.
-See Section 16B-7-160. - (2) No more than three (3) flags may be located on a lot. - (3) A flag shall not be illuminated.
-For lighting, see Article 9 of Chapter 16B. - (4) The content or message of a flag is not regulated. - (c) Prohibited flags: - (1) Any flag not meeting the requirements of subsection (b) is prohibited. - (2) A flag may not be attached to any building, structure, or accessory improvement that is located outside of the buildable area of the lot. - (3) A flag, or any bracket, rope, or other means of attachment for a flag, may not be attached to a tree or suspended between trees.
+- (a) The total size of any individual flag is limited to no greater than four (4) feet by six (6) feet (or twenty-four (24) square feet in total size). - (b) Flags are limited in number: - (1) No more than three (3) flags may be located on a lot if attached to a lawful building or structure located within the buildable area of the lot, structure. - (2) (3) The content or message of a flag is not regulated. - (c) Prohibited flags:

+- (1) Any flag not meeting the requirements of subsection (b) is prohibited. - (2) A flag may not be attached to any building, structure, or accessory improvement that is located outside of the buildable area of the lot. - (3) A flag, or any bracket, rope, or other means of attachment for a flag, may not be attached to a tree or suspended between trees.